Tejaji-0/openseasame/README.md

 - Small footprint and power-saving firmware

 Why this project
-OpenSeasame aims to be an open, hackable, battery-friendly building block for door control, access tokens, or other embedded UI projects.
+OpenSesame aims to be an open, hackable, battery-friendly building block for door control, access tokens, or other embedded UI projects.
 The design prioritises low standby power, a simple local UI, and easy firmware development.

 Images